-If you have a stable home and some solid parenting skills, you can become a foster parent.
+If you have a loving, stable home and solid parenting skills, you can become a foster parent.
 You can be single or married and it doesn't matter whether you have children of your own.
 People who work outside the home can also be foster parents.
 There are some specific requirements you must meet.
 You must:

 1) Be at least 21 years old.

 2) Have enough room (and beds) in your home for a foster child to sleep and keep his or her

 3) Have a home that can meet fire, safety and sanitary standards.

 4) Be physically and emotionally capable of caring for children.

 5) Have no alcohol or drug abuse problems.